 Along with the academic program, an important part of any school is the extra-curricular program.
-At CJHS, students are provided with a diversified extra-curricular program and are encouraged to participate.
-The extra-curricular program includes: Yearbook, Honors Club, Spelling Bee, Robotics, Chorus, Band, Flag Corp, Chess Club, Office Assistants, dances, and social events.
+At CMS, students are provided with the following extra-curricular program: Cross Country (5th grade only).

 A student who is absent from school for more than a half day is ineligible for any extracurricular activity, including chorus programs, concerts, etc. on that day unless the absence has been approved in writing by the principal.
 Exceptions may be made by the designated teacher, sponsor or coach for: 1) a pre-arranged medical absence; 2) a death in the student's family; 3) a religious ceremony or event; or 4) other extenuating circumstances.